The Cost of Legibility

 This predates our modern flattening.
 One of the great leaps of humanity is our ability to specialize.
 We let complexity migrate to experts and we trust them in their expertise.

-We’ve always given ourselves social permission to defer.
+One of the most underappreciated rules of culture is that we’ve always given ourselves social permission to defer.
 We expect our mechanic to understand our engine, our lawyer to understand a contract, and our cardiologist to understand the squiggly lines on that damn machine in the corner of our hospital room.
 Borrowed expertise is how civilization scales.
 The world is vast and our brains are small.
 When we can’t hold it ourselves, we need someone who can.

 But there are two kinds of deferral.